An editorial by Daniel Althoff, Product Manager

 The right key technology was not lacking.
 Companies have powerful and proven systems at their disposal, as well as the necessary cloud technology at fair conditions.
 The problem is that the business case often doesn’t pay off for practical reasons.
 It fails due to an inadequate IT infrastructure at suppliers, necessary investments in marking technology, hardware and software, personnel, and an imbalance between value-added recipients and cost bearers.

 The return on investment is not immediately and directly apparent.
 Consumers want to know where their products come from, but they don’t want to pay for this service, nor do they want to check this by regularly scanning the goods.
 Consumers trust brands, although it is the distributors and the logisticians who ensure the safe transport of goods and their distribution.
 Part of the brand can be a traceability system, but it doesn’t have to be.

 Example: Counterfeit protection of medicines

 The traceability of food, for example, shows that the actual discussion is taking place away from the question of the right technology.
 We are experiencing something completely different today with medicines.
 To put it in a nutshell: the same tasks, different implementations.
-The EU relies on centralised databases that allow end-to-end verification.
+The EU relies on centralized databases that allow end-to-end verification.
 In the USA, there is currently a race for implementation forms.
 One actor is currently passing on its data to the next, thus ensuring that goods movements can be traced in case of doubt.
 The mental leap to the blockchain is not far away here, but various options are currently being evaluated.
-In Russia they rely on a central database, as well as “crypto codes“, which enable offline verification, etc.
+In Russia, they rely on a central database, as well as “crypto codes“, which enable offline verification, etc.